gdalle/DifferentiationInterface.jl/DifferentiationInterface/README.md

 ## Features

-- First- and second-order operators (gradients, Jacobians, Hessians and [more](https://gdalle.github.io/DifferentiationInterface.jl/DifferentiationInterface/stable/overview/))
+- First- and second-order operators (gradients, Jacobians, Hessians and more)
 - In-place and out-of-place differentiation
 - Preparation mechanism (e.g. to create a config or tape)
+- Built-in sparsity handling
 - Thorough validation on standard inputs and outputs (numbers, vectors, matrices)
 - Testing and benchmarking utilities accessible to users with [DifferentiationInterfaceTest](https://github.com/gdalle/DifferentiationInterface.jl/tree/main/DifferentiationInterfaceTest)